Freshmen who wish to live on campus reside in one of our University Commons residence halls.

 Suite assignments for the fall semester will be sent to your UT Dallas email address in July.
 Names and emails of roommates will be included.
 Assignments will not be released over the phone.

 - Roommates are assigned based on gender and space availability.
-All buildings are coed; individual suites are not, unless a student opts into our gender inclusive housing program.
+All buildings are coed; individual suites are not, unless a student opts into the gender inclusive housing program.

 - Every effort is made to place students who mutually request each other in the same suite.
-Applicants will be given priority based on availability and according to the date and time the completed application and fees are submitted, prior to April 15.
+Applicants will be given priority based on availability and according to the date and time the completed application and fees are submitted (prior to May 1).

 - If no roommate is requested, students will be matched based on answers to questions on their housing applications and the date of their completed application.